About the Bugcrowd API

 Viewing API Keys

 You can view the API keys being used, whether they are expired or inactive, and revoke the tokens as required.
 You can also view the IP address and timestamp of last use.
 This is currently available for Organization Owner roles on Bugcrowd and applies to the current and future use of the Bugcrowd API.
-To view API keys, go to your profile and click Team members.

 The Organization’s team members page displays the Inactive, Active, and Expired API Keys.